apnadkarni/blt/doc/listview.rst

     were selected.
 The default is "0".

   **-selectrelief** *relief*
-    Specifies the default relief of selected list items.
-This determines the 3-D effect for the list item.  *Relief* indicates how the item should appear relative to the widget window; for example, "raised" means the item should appear to protrude.
+    Specifies the default relief of selected items.
+This determines the 3-D effect for the item.  *Relief* indicates how the item should appear relative to the widget window; for example, "raised" means the item should appear to protrude.
 This option may be overridden by the style's **-selectrelief** option.
 The default is "flat".

   **-takefocus** *bool*
     Provides information used when moving the focus from window to window